Deduktiva/magnolia-python/Python/Doc/howto/logging.rst

    name.
 This handler is only useful on Unix-like systems; Windows does not support the underlying mechanism used.

+#. :class:`~handlers.QueueHandler` instances send messages to a queue, such as
+   those implemented in the :mod:`queue` or :mod:`multiprocessing` modules.

 #. :class:`NullHandler` instances do nothing with error messages.
 They are used
-   by library developers who want to use logging, but want to avoid the 'No handlers could be found for logger XXX' message which can be displayed if the library user has not configured logging.
+   by library developers who want to use logging, but want to avoid the 'No handlers could be found for logger *XXX*' message which can be displayed if the library user has not configured logging.
 See :ref:`library-config` for more information.

-.. versionadded:: 2.7
+.. versionadded:: 3.1
    The :class:`NullHandler` class.

+.. versionadded:: 3.2
+   The :class:`~handlers.QueueHandler` class.

 The :class:`NullHandler`, :class:`StreamHandler` and :class:`FileHandler`
 classes are defined in the core logging package.
-The other handlers are defined in a sub- module, :mod:`logging.handlers`.
+The other handlers are defined in a sub-module, :mod:`logging.handlers`.
 (There is also another sub-module, :mod:`logging.config`, for configuration functionality.)

 Logged messages are formatted for presentation through instances of the